alisw/AliPhysics/MUON/READMEmapping.txt

 </pre>

-\section mapping_s3  Data files format
+\section mapping_s3  Data files in mapping/data

+The directory data in $ALICE_ROOT/MUON/mapping contains files with data which are not supposed to be changed in a long period.

 \subsection mapping_s3_sub1  zones.dat